 Events for Girls and Families

 Can't wait to have the best day ever?
-Spring re-registration is now open.
-Re-register today!
+Online registration is open.
+Register today!

 Be a volunteer!
 Run into a Girl Scout leader lately?
 Ask her about starting a troop, especially a Daisy, Brownie, or Junior troop.

 If you have questions about joining, our Recruitment Specialists are at-the-ready to help and they will introduce you to Girl Scouts in your neighborhood.

 Listen to our radio ad.

 Vincent DeWitt | Randy H. Goodman | Hennessy Productions | Perri VanderClock